raalesir/ndb_cluster_ansible/README.md

 Otherwise -- start to complain!

-Actually you should   ssh first to `ssh` to the nodes of trouble and try  to start services manually.
+Actually you should  to `ssh` first to the nodes of trouble and try  to start services manually.
 For datanodes it is `sudo /etc/rc.local`.
 For `sql` and `management node`  it  is `sudo service mysqld` and `sudo service ndb_mgmd` correspondingly.